Liberal Party of Australia: Opposition (2022–present)

-In May 2025, the federal National party briefly dissolved the coalition agreement with the Liberal Party.
-This resulted in the two party's operating separately for the first time since the 1980s.
-The Liberal Party thus became the sole opposition party, however the coalition was returned on 28 May 2025 when the two parties agreed on several joint policies and unveiled a shadow ministry.
+Weeks after the election, on 20 May 2025, the National Party briefly dissolved the Liberal–National Coalition agreement.
+This resulted in the two parties operating separately for the first time since 1987.
+The Liberal Party thus became the sole opposition party, though the Coalition was re-united on 28 May when the two parties agreed on several joint policies and unveiled a shadow ministry.

-With her election as party leader, Sussan Ley became the first female Leader of any Opposition at a federal level in Australian history.
+With her election as party leader, Sussan Ley became the first female leader of the Opposition at a federal level in Australian history.
 In her first address to the National Press Club of Australia as leader in June 2025, Ley said:

 Aspiration is the foundation of the Australian promise: that if you work hard, play by the rules, do your best for your kids and contribute to your community, you will be able to build a better life for yourself and your family.
 That promise feels distant for many Australians today...
 As we seek to regain trust with all voters across our great country, the task before me – and my team – is to lead a Liberal Party that respects modern Australia, reflects modern Australia and represents modern Australia.